bbauska/ufo-preston-dennett/README.md

 and man who collided into a UFO while driving.
 In the years that followed, Pittsburgh produced more encounters, making it clear that the city is of great interest to the ETs.</p>

-<p>PITTSBURG, CALIFORNIA.
+<p><span class="bigBoy">PITTSBURG, CALIFORNIA</span>.
 This area has produced some very close encounters.
 In 1977, three
 boys were out hiking when a UFO landed nearby, and three strange humanoids chased them for several blocks.
 In 2009, a man observed a UFO so close to his home, his windows vibrated from the humming sound it produced.
 In 2014, a group of witnesses gathered in a McDonald’s Restaurant Parking lot and observed strange craft at very elevation.</p>

-<p>ATTLEBORO, MASSACHUSETTS.
+<p><span class="bigBoy">ATTLEBORO, MASSACHUSETTS</span>.
 In addition to many cases of anomalous lights, this city has
 some truly amazing cases.
 In December 1975, an entire family observed a spherical craft hover overhead.
 Some of them chased after it in their car, and they ended up having missing time.
 In 1981, three sisters called the police after a craft swooped down from